-5 Discussion
+5 Conclusion

 In this work, we proposed and evaluated the effectiveness of semantic relations as basic constituents for a CDS system.
 We defined two methods for extracting relations from queries and documents: a rule-based method and a learning method.
 We found that relations - when pertinent to the initial information need - are highly valuable, outperforming concepts.
 The challenge lies in how to limit those cases where relations provide no relevant results for the information need.
-To this end, considering collections where queries present a long and narrative structure (e.g. TREC CDS tracks) might be a possible direction to balance such issue.
-Furthermore, defining more IRoriented relation extraction algorithms that are capable of overcoming the high precision-low recall nature of state-of-the-art methods is a direction we will investigate.
+To this end, considering collections where queries present a long and narrative structure (e.g. TREC CDS tracks6) might be a possible direction to balance such issue.

+Furthermore, defining more IR-oriented relation extraction approaches that are capable of overcoming the high precision-low recall nature of state-of-the-art methods is a direction that can be investigated.